peer-open-source/xara-docs/source/user/manual/analysis/test/RelativeEnergyIncr.rst

 constraint handler chosen.
 Usually, though not always, it is equal to the energy unbalance in the system.
 The test is relatively to the first dot product computed for each step.
-The command to create a EnergyIncr test is the following:

 .. function:: test RelativeEnergyIncr $tol $iter < $pFlag > < $nType >